ligato/docs/docs/plugins/db-plugins.md

 ## Datasync

-Datasync defines the interfaces for data synchronization between app plugins and different backend data sources that include s data stores, message buses, or rpc-connected clients.
+Datasync defines the interfaces for data synchronization between app plugins and different backend data sources that include data stores, message buses, or rpc clients.

 Data synchronization addresses the situation when multiple data sets must  synchronize following a published event.

 Examples of components that publish events:

-- Database updates
+- Database updates.
-- Message bus consuming messages from Kafka topics
+- Message bus consuming messages from Kafka topics.
-- RPC clients using gRPC or REST APIs
+- RPC clients using gRPC or REST APIs.

 The data synchronization APIs watch, and publish, asynchronously processed data change events.